 What is a monoclonal antibody treatment?

 It’s a boost to the immune system after you are already sick.
 It speeds up your body’s response to the virus.
 For individuals who are currently sick, it has shown to improve symptoms.
 It does not prevent you from getting COVID-19 nor does it offer the same protection as the vaccines do.
+If you would like to learn more, please check out Regeneron's patient fact sheet (en Espanol).

 How does it compare to the vaccine?